valkyr-thu/IntersectionObserver/explainer.md

   });
 }

-var observer = new IntersectionObserver( processChanges,
+let observer = new IntersectionObserver( processChanges,
   { threshold: [0.5] }
 );

-var theAd = document.querySelector('#theAd');
+let theAd = document.querySelector('#theAd');
 observer.observe(theAd);
 ```

-If more granular information about visibility is needed, the above code may be modified to use a sequence of threshold values.
+If more granular information about position is needed, the above code may be modified to use a sequence of threshold values.
 This higher rate of delivery might seem expensive at first glance, but note the power and performance advantages over current practice:

   - No scroll handlers need be installed/run (a frequent source of jank).
   - Off-screen ads do not deliver any events or set any timers until they come into view.